enoviti/jbpm/brms-maven-dependencies/README.md

+Project to extract BRMS dependencies from a ZIP distribution (brms-p-5.3.1.GA-deployable-ee6.zip not included) and install them in your local Maven Repository.

-Copy files distribution file to:
+Copy ZIP file to:
 - src
   - main
   - resources